 At the end of the school year, students who have mastered grade level skills will be promoted to the next level.
-If a child has not mastered all expected skills, but would not benefit by repeating the same grade level, or if parents do not agree with the school's recommendation to retain the student, he/she may be assigned to the next level.
+If a child has not mastered all expected skills, but would not benefit by repeating the same grade level, he/she may be assigned to the next level.